Understanding HTTP Authentication Basic and Digest

 Provided by server and username and passwords are the input provided by the client.

-Hash2 contains the MD5 hash value of (method:digestURI) where a method could get or post depending on the page request and digestURI is the URL of the page where the request is being sent.
+Hash2 contains the MD5 hash value of (method:digestURI).
+A method can get or post depending on the page request, and digestURI is the URL where the request is sent.

-The actual working of RFC2617 is described below
+The description of the actual working of RFC2617 is provided below.

 The webpage is asking for input from the client